-As Accounting Officer, David Horn, has responsibility for reviewing the effectiveness of the system of internal control.
+As Accounting Officer, David Hom, has responsibility for reviewing the effectiveness of the system of internal control.
 During the period in question the review has been informed by:

-- The internal audit system. - The work of the external auditor. - The work completed by internal school-to-school peer review. - The work of the executive managers within the trust who have responsibility for the development and maintenance of the internal control framework and the financial policies and procedures.
+- · The internal audit system. - · The work of the external auditor. - The work completed by inter-trust internal audit arrangements with BDAT. - The work of the executive managers within the trust who have responsibility for the development and maintenance of the internal control framework and the financial policies and procedures.